teasey/BetaSuite/README.md

 # BetaSuite

+This is a fork of Betasuite https://github.com/solarorb93/BetaSuite by solarorb93, all credits go to them for creating this.
+Please don't use this fork, as it is probably unstable and badly coded.

 ## Welcome to the BetaSuite installation guidelines.
 BetaSuite is composed of the following programs
 - BetaTest: this is a test program that tries to ensure, as much as it can, that all of your dependencies are set up correctly.